-Major project milestones to date
+Major project milestones throughout the scheme

 Miskin Road/Penrhiwceiber Road - now open